-- Students are responsible for getting to each - Students come to school before classes start. - Students must come to class with their books and homework ready. - If students don't understand something, they should ask the teacher for help.
+- Students are responsible for getting to each class on time. - Students come to school before classes start. - Students must come to class with their books and homework ready. - If students don't understand something, they should ask the teacher for help.
 Teachers want them to ask questions.